 The more sensitive Côt undergoes an even more gentle extraction process.
 With fermentation in a concrete tank, “we do some pumping over at the beginning, during the first three or four days (when there is little alcohol and the temperature is still low), but then leave it alone until it ferments to dry,” Thibault says.
 “We don’t need the structure with the Côt, we want to take advantage of the freshness and we know sometimes the tannins can be a little harsh.”

 Thibault believes Côt is “a fantastic wine if you control the yield” and extraction.
-While they usually use 20 or 30% in blends with Malbec, last year they launched a Côt varietal in their lower-priced range with no added sulphur.
+While they usually use 20 or 30% in other blends with Malbec, last year they launched a Côt varietal in their lower-priced range with no added sulphur.
 “It’s very interesting because the sulphur is a solvent so when you add in the temperature and alcohol, it extracts some extra tannins from the skins and you are increasing the risk of over-extraction.
-Since we are working without sulphur in the reds, we have some very good results in extraction with the Côt.
-Otherwise the wine is a bit rustic.”
+Since we are working without sulphur in the reds, we have some very good results in extraction with the Côt.”

-With the coming vintage the aim is to make Los Chacayes without sulphur until the end of fermentation.
+With the 2021 vintage, they made Los Chacayes without sulphur until the end of fermentation.
 It’s something they’ve been trialling with their Malbec varietals and Cabernet Sauvignons and now have enough confidence to adopt it for their small-batch top wine.

 The result is a powerful and concentrated red wine that nevertheless remains lively, intense and full of character.
 Much as François and Jacques predicted when they first set eyes on Los Chacayes.